…A New Providence Guy!

 In 1982, Al joined UPS.
 Twenty-four of his twenty-eight year tenure at UPS was in service in New Providence.
 After retiring from UPS, Al began a small painting and handyman business in New Providence.

 Al is happily married to wife, Christine, and blessed with four children, Brian (with wife Jess), Katie (with husband Andre), Bri, and Kate, all of whom attend or graduated from New Providence High School.
-Al has a grandson, Ryan James, who attends AWR Elementary, and another pioneer-to-be grandson happily expected this summer.
-Al also has a beloved Tibetan Terrier mix rescue dog, KT Bandit.
+Al has two grandchildren, Ryan James Morgan, who attends AWR Elementary, and newborn grandson, Jameson Keith Morgan.
+Al also has a Tibetan Terrier mix rescue dog, KT Bandit.
 Al is grateful for his beautiful family, great friends, this wonderful community, and for many good blessings.

 Al has always been very active in our community.
 Al served as the New Providence Pack 263 Cub Master for 10 years, and as the William Paca Club President for 10 years.
 He served on the New Providence Board of Education for 3 years as VP and Personnel Chair.
 He also served on the New Providence Community Service Association, on the board of the New Providence Business Association, as VP of the New Providence Library Board of Trustees, the Knights of Columbus, and coached soccer and baseball.
 Al was a Councilman before becoming New Providence’s 18th Mayor for 2 consecutive terms and is currently serving his 3rd term as Mayor of New Providence.
 Al was also elected the President of the Union County League of Municipalities for 2 terms.